stephenverderame/cpp_book/src/move/values.md

 // return from function is not an lvalue
 ```

 Although we cannot have pointers to rvalues, we can have references to rvalues.
 Lvalue references are denoted with `&` and rvalue references are denoted with `&&`.
-Now confusingly, the rvalue reference itself is an lvalue.
-This lvalue just so happens to store a reference to an rvalue.
+Now confusingly, the rvalue reference itself is a lvalue.
+This lvalue just so happens to store a reference to a rvalue.
 Using rvalue references, we can avoid an excess construction when using rvalues.

 ```C++